ForeverCyril/self-service-kiosk/README.md

 #### Notice

-- This software is devloped under openjdk 13.
+- This software is developed under OpenJdk 13.

 - If you are using windows, please use `.\gradlew.bat` instead of ` ./gradlew`.